Probate Shortcuts in Delaware

 Delaware has a procedure that allows inheritors to skip probate altogether when the value of all the assets left behind is less than a certain amount.
 All an inheritor has to do is prepare a short document, stating that he or she is entitled to a certain asset.
 This document, signed under oath, is called an affidavit.
 When the person or institution holding the property -- for example, a bank where the deceased person had an account -- gets the affidavit and a copy of the death certificate, it releases the asset.

-The out-of-court affidavit procedure is available in Delaware if the estate is without solely owned Delaware real estate and has a value of no more than $20,000.
+The out-of-court affidavit procedure is available in Delaware if the estate is without Delaware real estate that is solely owned or owned as tenants in common and has a value of no more than $20,000.
 (Jointly owned property, and death benefits that pass outside of probate, such as insurance or pension proceeds, are not counted toward the $20,000 limit.)
 There is a 30-day waiting period.
 The affidavit process is available only to the spouse, certain relatives, or funeral director.
 Del.
 Code Ann. tit.
 12, § 2306.

 For More Information